Benefits Overview and FAQs

 Visit the vision plan page for more information.

 Vanderbilt's PTO (Paid Time Off) program allows you to use your time off in ways that suit you best.
-The program includes a centralized bank of time that combines your vacation, personal, holiday and sick days.
-You can use this time for planned time off, including vacations and holidays, and for brief illnesses.
-You accrue PTO each pay period.
+You can use this time for planned time off and for brief illnesses.
+You immediately begin accruing PTO each pay period.
 Visit the PTO page for accrual rates and calculators, bank limits and FAQs.

 What are FSAs?